dementeddevil/serilog-sinks-opensearch/README.md

 ```

 With the AutoRegisterTemplate option the sink will write a default template to OpenSearch.
 When this template is not there, you might not want to index as it can influence the data quality.
-Since version 5.5 you can use the RegisterTemplateFailure option.
-Set it to one of the following options:
+You can use the RegisterTemplateFailure option and set it to one of the following options:

 * IndexAnyway; the default option, the events will be send to the server
 * IndexToDeadletterIndex; using the deadletterindex format, it will write the events to the deadletter queue.
 When you fix your template mapping, you can copy your data into the right index.
 * FailSink; this will simply fail the sink by raising an exception.

-Since version 7 you can  specify an action to do when log row was denied by the opensearch because of the data (payload) if durable file is specied.
+You can also specify an action to do when log row was denied by OpenSearch because of the data (payload) if durable file is specified.
 i.e.

 ```csharp